system76/docs/_articles/customize-gnome.md

 ![dash-to-dock](/images/customize-gnome/dash-to-dock.png)

 This extension brings a launcher similar to the Unity launcher on the left side, or the macOS launcher on the bottom.
-It is high customizable and allows for different locations, styles, sizes, and layouts.
+It is highly customizable and allows for different locations, styles, sizes, and layouts.
 This is included by default in Ubuntu 18.04 and can be added to Pop!_OS.

 ---